MarcCarr/InfoSecMC/h5_Uryyb_Greb!.md

 - Public key algorithms or assymetric algorithms utilise two different keys.
   - A public key is used for encryption, and can feasibly be accesible to anyone.
   - A private key is the one sole key that can decrypt the message encrypted with the public key.

+## Security of Algorithms
+- Probable safety is attained if:
+  - The encrypted information is worth less than it costs to break the encryption
+  - Breaking encryption takes longer than the encrypted information needs to stay secret
+  - More data is required to break a single key than you can attain from said key

+- An algotithms complexity can be measured by its processing and data complexity along with storage requirements.

+## Steganography
+- Messages are hidden in a seemingly ordinary text or picture.
+  - Classic spy tricks like invisible ink
+  - Sligth changes of gradiation in image bytes

+## Substitution Ciphers and Transposition Ciphers
+- Susbtitution ciphers use single or groups of corresponding letters and numbers to create simple encryption.
+- Transposition ciphers consist of the same plaintext characters in a different order or setting.

+## Simple XOR
+- XOR is a very simple yet highly used encryption method.
+- Essentilly comparing two bits and returning 1 if only one of the compared is 1, and returning 0 if both are equal.

+## One-Time Pads
+- "The perfect encryption scheme"
+  - A truly random set of key letters are used to encrypt each character of the plaintext
+  - Encryption is modulo 26 of the key letter and plaintext character.
+E.g. O(15) + T(20) = 35 -> 35 - 26 = 9 -> I
+  - After encryption the sender destroys the used pages / pad.
+  - Receiver uses an identical pad / pages to decrypt, and destroys them as well.
+- Downsides are attaining true randomness for key letters and never using the same key sequence again.

 # Karvinen 2023: PGP - Send Encrypted and Signed Message - gpg